braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/faq.md

 ### Does the Drag & Drop Editor support dark mode?

-The Drag & Drop Editor does not currently support dark mode.
-However, we recommend testing your emails across different user platforms and using transparent images for row background images when possible.
+Yes.
+Go to the **Preview and Test** section of the Drag & Drop Editor and select the dark mode toggle.
+We recommend also testing your emails across different user platforms and using transparent images for row background images when possible.

 ### How can I change the email padding on mobile without updating the padding in the web view?